Skip to Main Content

 Women denied abortions under Texas’ ambiguous and unforgiving abortion bans band together with a fearless attorney to sue Texas.
 While battling in court against the state and its immovable Attorney General, the extent of their traumatic experiences is revealed as they wrestle to regain their reproductive futures and set a precedent for millions of other women and families.
 ZURAWSKI V TEXAS reveals the dire impact of losing access to healthcare—and the extraordinary efforts of the women and men fighting on the frontline to regain those rights.

-There will be a reception with light food and refreshments at 5:00pm prior to the 5:45pm screening, which will be followed by a panel and community discussion with the filmmakers, Maisie Crow and Abbie Perrault, and Brown School of Public Health and Alpert Medical School Associate Professor Liz Tobin-Tyler.
+Reception and screening were followed by a panel and community discussion with the filmmakers, Maisie Crow and Abbie Perrault, and Brown School of Public Health and Alpert Medical School Associate Professor Liz Tobin-Tyler.

-The Pandemic Center is excited to welcome Tyler Franconi, Assistant Professor of Archaeology and Classics as well as the Director of Undergraduate Studies at the Joukowsky Institute of Archaeology and the Ancient World, to the School of Public Health on December 3rd to present his talk: Archaeological Perspectives on the Study of Pandemics in the Roman World.
+The Pandemic Center welcomeed Tyler Franconi, Assistant Professor of Archaeology and Classics as well as the Director of Undergraduate Studies at the Joukowsky Institute of Archaeology and the Ancient World, to the School of Public Health on December 3rd to present his talk: Archaeological Perspectives on the Study of Pandemics in the Roman World.

-Professor Franconi’s talk will focus on the three main pandemic events in the Roman world, as known from historical sources, what archaeology has added to these narratives, and what else it might yet add in the future.
+Professor Franconi’s talk focused on the three main pandemic events in the Roman world, as known from historical sources, what archaeology has added to these narratives, and what else it might yet add in the future.

 Tyler Franconi is a Roman archaeologist whose research focuses on the economic and environmental history of the Roman Empire, especially in Western Europe.
 He co-directs the Upper Sabina Tiberina Project in central Italy, and is a specialist in Roman small finds and ceramics.